The Language of Hyperelastic Materials

 We here put forth an important first step toward establishing the language of material models, along with a number of possible useful downstream tasks and applications.
 However, the proposed method in its current form presents certain limitations.
-First, the efficiency and computational wall clock time required for the library generation is limited by the rate of rejections of the expressions, because the normalization and volumetric growth constraints are not imposed a priori but checked after the final expression is generated.
+First, the efficiency and computational wall clock time required for the library generation is limited by the rate of rejections of the expressions, because some of the physics constraints are not imposed a priori but checked after the final expression is generated.
 Moreover, the decoder of the VAE does not allow to check the semantic validity of the generated expression during the process of decoding, which implies that expressions are yielded that may not satisfy the constitutive law constraints.
+A naive approach for imposing these constraints to the output of the decoder would be the following: Consider a strain energy function of the form $\tilde{W}(\mathbf{F}) = W(\mathbf{F}) + W^0 + W^c$.
+In this case, the symbolic regression model learns to predict $W(\mathbf{F})$ and the corrections, $W^0$ and $W^c$, are applied after the decoding takes place as physics-informed constraints.
+Even though this is possible, there exist two drawbacks for the particular approach: a) the evaluation of the corrections relies on symbolic computations, which makes the training prohibitively expensive, and b) as the physics informed constraints are not a natural part of the grammar (and therefore the encoding process) they are likely to result into disorienting the optimization process and moving it away from possibly suitable areas of the solution space.
+A more involved approach to add physics constraints would be through the definition of an attribute grammar \cite{knuth1968semantics}, where the attribute rules enforce the semantics, in this case the constitutive law constraints.